VonNeumannDao/NpDao/README.md

 # Sardines are Good

-Sardines are Good is a web application built using the Azle library, which is a TypeScript CDK for the Internet Computer.
+DAOs are Good is a web application built using the Azle library, which is a TypeScript CDK for the Internet Computer.
 The application provides users with a platform to share and discover sardine-related content.

 ## Prerequisites

-Before you can install and use Sardines are Good, you'll need to install the DFX and Azle library on your machine.
+Before you can install and use DAOs are Good, you'll need to install the DFX and Azle library on your machine.
 See the [Azle installation documentation](https://demergent-labs.github.io/azle/installation.html) for instructions.

 ## Installation

-To install Sardines are Good, follow these steps:
+To install DAOs are Good, follow these steps:

 1. Clone this repository to your local machine.
 2. Navigate to the project directory.